Ding Dong mines: 19th century

 The Ding Dong mine was created in 1813 by combining 16 smaller mines in the area.
-By the middle of the 18th century at least seven small concerns had sprung up although the name Ding Dong did not become the usual name until after the turn of the 19th century.
+By the middle of the 18th century, at least seven small concerns had sprung up although the name Ding Dong did not become the usual name until after the turn of the 19th century.
 In 1814 it was reopened and worked until 11 July 1877, when an attempt to sell it at auction as an active mine failed.

 The mine was said to be mining tin in granite in 1823.
 It was described as being 400 feet above sea level and 600 feet below the earth's surface.
 There were 120 men working underground at the time and they used 900lbs of candles each month to light their way in the mine.
 Every day, the mine's pumps removed 50,000 gallons of water from the mine; and 300lbs of gunpowder were used each month in the mine.
 The 1823 report said that the mine had been working for eight years.

 In 1839, the mine was described as employing 200-300 miners.

 The eastern veins of ore were exhausted by 1850, so the western veins became the area of primary production.
 In the period from 1855 until its closure, the mine yielded some 2,905 tons of black tin.
 Though there were 206 miners working there at the end of the 1850s, the mine struggled to meet its expenses.

 Because of the shift in production from east to west, a pumping house was built at the Greenburrow shaft in 1865 and an engine was transferred there to pump water from it.
 There were two recorded instances of explosions at the mine which took place in the 1860s.
 Three slight explosions occurred at the mine circa 1860 when a previously underwater level of the mine was being re-opened.
 Another took place in 1868, with two miners being scalded followed by a second explosion two days later.

 By 1870, production had increased enough for the mine to have 200 men working there.
 Not long before its closure in 1877, a new lode of tin had been discovered.
 During the 1870s the price of tin dropped due to the opening of tin deposits in Queensland and other parts of the British Empire.
 Due to this, and exhaustion of the local deposits, Ding Dong finally ceased production on 11 July 1877.
+It was reported in a May 1888 edition of the Cornishman newspaper, that one engine house (the easternmost) still had its engine and the other engine houses are in tolerable repair; the account house is in good condition and the blacksmiths’ and other workshops remain.